whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. FN + media controller's key
 2. The support for DRM contents is limited due to incompatible firmware.
 Please see the [DRM Compatibility Chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).

-## VoodooI2C

-1. Interrupts mode for smooth movements, gestures, and efficiency.

 ## Attention please

 1. Note that this fork is mostly for my laptop only (X510UA-BQ490).
 If yours has similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to [hieplpvip's Zenbook repository](https://github.com/hieplpvip/Asus-Zenbook-Hackintosh) or [S510UA hackintosh repository](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh).
 2. Please read the whole README before doing anything.
 [It's strange that some people ask me unrelated things and whatever things they want and they come at me when they're told they have asked useless things](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/issues/17).